 Brilliant social life, awesome staff, great course content.
-The staff make the experience even better.Jake (2016)
+The staff make the experience even better.Jake

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-In the summer holiday before the third year starts you will undertake a work-shadowing placement that lasts around 80 hours.
+In the summer holiday before the third year starts, you may undertake a work-shadowing placement that lasts around 80 hours.
 This will allow you to learn from professionals in a field related to crime and criminal justice.
 Examples of previous placements include: shadowing a criminal barrister, a youth offending team and workers in a drug rehabilitation unit.
 Watching professionals at work is a completely different learning experience which many students find useful in developing their dissertation and follow in the development of their own careers.

 This course gave me skills to analyse and further understand social issues as well as different perspective and ideologies.
-The placement helps you to choose what career path you would want later on.Josefina (2016)
+The placement helps you to choose what career path you would want later on.Josefina

 We emphasise small-group working: you'll mainly be taught in lectures of 50-100 students and take part in seminars of 12-15 people.
 In the second and third years the lecture groups will be smaller as you begin to specialise.